apache/pekko-persistence-r2dbc/docs/src/main/paradox/projection.md

 ## Dependencies

-To use the R2DBC module of Akka Projections add the following dependency in your project:
+To use the R2DBC module of Pekko Projections add the following dependency in your project:

 @@dependency [Maven,sbt,Gradle] {
-  group=com.lightbend.akka
+  group=org.apache.pekko
-  artifact=akka-projection-r2dbc_$scala.binary.version$
+  artifact=pekko-projection-r2dbc_$scala.binary.version$
   version=$project.version$
 }

-Akka Projections R2DBC depends on Akka $akka.version$ or later, and note that it is important that all `akka-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.
+Pekko Projections R2DBC depends on Pekko $pekko.version$ or later, and note that it is important that all `pekko-*` dependencies are in the same version, so it is recommended to depend on them explicitly to avoid problems with transient dependencies causing an unlucky mix of versions.